ananyabchetia/vanitysizing/README.md

  3. Size ranges.
 Some clothing brands listed out sizes as ranges.
 For example, a size 2 in jeans could be 30-35 inches for waist.
 This got tricky especially when I was using pandas.
 So after speaking to my TA and mentor, I decided to make these values floats and find the average of each range.

+## Please note

+I asked Claude for assistance to add the measuring tape for aesthetic reasons!
+All data gathering and analysis was done on my jupyter notebook without AI assistance.